-Although most household waste can be recycled via the Council’s waste collection bonfires are occasionally the best practicable way to dispose of dry garden waste or other rubbish that cannot be composted.
-Bonfires are also traditionally used to mark traditional celebrations such as Guy Fawkes on the 5th of November.
+Bonfires are sometimes the best way to dispose of dry garden waste or other rubbish that cannot be composted.
+Bonfires are also traditionally used to mark traditional celebrations such as Guy Fawkes on 5 November.

 Neighbours can easily be annoyed if the smoke from a bonfire stops them enjoying their gardens, hanging out their washing or opening windows and there is often the misconception of when and where a garden bonfire can be lit.

-There are no byelaws in place which prohibits garden bonfires or specifying the time of day, or day of the week that a bonfire can be lit, however this is not to say that you can have a bonfire whenever you like.
+There are no byelaws in place which prohibits garden bonfires or specifying the time of day, or day of the week that a bonfire can be lit.
+This does not mean that you can have a bonfire whenever you like.
 There are laws that protect people from being affected by the smoke that is caused by bonfires.

 Dark smoke from commercial premises